fasttime/JScrewIt/Features.md

 Features available in Android Browser 4.1.2 to 4.3.1.
 ### `ANDRO442`
 Features available in Android Browser 4.4.2 or later.
+### `ANY_DOCUMENT`
+Existence of the global object property document whose string representation starts with "\[object " and ends with "Document\]".
+This feature is not available in Node.js.
+It is also not available inside web workers.
 ### `ARRAY_ITERATOR`
 The property that the string representation of Array.prototype.entries\(\) starts with "\[object Array" and ends with "\]" at index 21 or 22.
 This feature is available in Firefox, Chrome, Opera, and in Safari 7.1, Node.js 0.12 and later versions.